AI Voiceover Revolution Exploring Neural Text-to-Speech

 - It predicts spectrograms, which then gets converted to waveforms.

 Tacotron 2 makes some tweaks, like improving the encoder, attention, and decoder.
+The improved encoder can better capture the nuances of the input text, the attention mechanism is more robust in aligning text to speech, and the decoder generates higher-quality spectrograms.
 Plus, it introduces Global Style Tokens (GST) for controlling the style of the voice.
+GSTs are learned embeddings that represent different vocal styles (like emotion, speaking rate, or even speaker identity).
+By conditioning the decoder on these tokens, the model can generate speech with a desired style, offering more control over the output.
 Next up, let's talk about how to evaluate these models!

 Transformer-Based TTS and Flow-Based Models